Adjeiiiii/PhoneVerificationApp/README.md

 ## 🔒 Security

-- All sensitive credentials are stored in environment variables
+- **Environment-based credentials**: All sensitive data stored in environment variables
+- **No hardcoded defaults**: Application won't start without proper configuration
+- **Secure credential generation**: Use `generate-credentials.sh` for random credentials
-- JWT tokens for admin authentication
+- **JWT tokens**: For admin authentication with configurable expiration
-- CORS configured for frontend-backend communication
+- **CORS configured**: For frontend-backend communication
-- Database credentials are not committed to version control
+- **Database credentials**: Not committed to version control
+- **Credential rotation**: Easy to rotate credentials by updating environment variables

 ## 📝 Contributing